 Throw In A Few Curves

-For anyone who may not be familiar with the term, the mid-century modern movement is so named because it happened to take place during the middle of the 20th century - roughly between the early 30s and the mid 60s - though of course for much of that time it was simply known as modern design.
-It gained the mid-century moniker some time in the mid-50s and has more or less kept it ever since.
+For anyone who may not be familiar with the term, the mid-century modern movement is so named because it happened to take place during the middle of the 20th century - roughly between the early 30s and the mid-60s - though of course for much of that time it was simply known as modern design.
+It gained the mid-century moniker sometime in the mid-50s and has more or less kept it ever since.
 The style that the descriptor is used to define specialized in pieces of furniture that were more organic in shape and form while still remaining very minimal in nature due to the lack of ornate details when compared to pieces from still older eras.
 As a design trend, mid-century modern was rooted in the growth and development of the American middle-class during these decades, as architectural design began to focus on urban development with furniture design intended to meet the needs of the new homeowners of the times.
 And while those times have certainly changed, the mid-century period produced several furniture designs that are still considered classics, many of which can still fit well into a modern space.

 Among its many beautiful features, modern design is known largely for the straight-edged, streamlined approach that gives it its clean, minimalist aesthetic.
-In fact, one of the things that makes modern room design and mid-century furnishings such a good match is that both strive for a fairly minimalist, decidedly non-ostentatious look.
+In fact, one of the things that make modern room design and mid-century furnishings such a good match is that both strive for a fairly minimalist, decidedly non-ostentatious look.
 One of the first things that mid-century furniture can do for a modern space, however, is to break up some of those straight lines with the more organic shapes that it favors.
-Many mid-century pieces sport curved lines and/or rounded edges, both of which can add some much needed personality to a room.
+Many mid-century pieces sport curved lines and/or rounded edges, both of which can add some much-needed personality to a room.
 The room above actually has several mid-century elements that take the modern look of the space in a different direction.
 Most notably, the slight curve offered by the sofa changes the spatial relationship of every other large furniture piece in the space, turning what would otherwise be just another white couch into a visual focal point.Continue to 3 of 7 below.

 03 of 07